karol-depka/react-typescript-samples/readme.md

 # React Typescript by sample

-The goal of this project is to provide a set of simple samples, providing and step by step guide to start working with React and Typescript.
+The goal of this project is to provide a set of simple samples, providing a step by step guide to start working with React and TypeScript.

 We have incorporated a set of examples based on hooks.